gomes-lab/GNN-RNN/data/Fan_USCrop_README_20250815.md

 ## Variable descriptions

+Each row represents a county at a given year (there are 3108 counties in the contiguous US * 40 years between 1981-2020 inclusive).

 The column names and indices are listed [here](https://docs.google.com/spreadsheets/d/1hhQ8lGzfgLLyl-gKX13NNboJFywIsJoJOKdttx9hKxE/edit?usp=sharing) (make sure to click the correct tab: daily or weekly).
 They are also listed in the "column_names_weekly.csv" and "column_names_daily.csv" files.

 - Column 0 is the county FIPS code.
 Lookup codes [here](https://transition.fcc.gov/oet/info/maps/census/fips/fips.txt).
 - Column 1 is year.
 - Columns 2-7 are crop yields for that county and year, for various crops (corn, upland cotton, sorghum, etc.).
 The data comes from USDA.
 Note that for each crop, only some counties/years have data.

 The remaining columns are input features used by the model (see the linked sheet for the exact column indices).
+For temporal features, there is a column for the value at each week/day in the year.

 ### Weather features